 Finishers: The finishers will smooth out high and low spots and fill holes.
 A lot of attention is directed to mending surface imperfections.
 Finishers will work to get the surface as smooth as possible, without overworking the cream.
 The floats are used to bring the cream to the top.
-Sides are then vibrated to avoid the honeycomb look on the edges.
+As needed, sides are then vibrated to avoid the honeycomb look on the edges.
 We will wait for all the “bleed water” to disappear from the surface of the slab before troweling.
 The bleed water will rise to the surface during the curing process and will reabsorb into the slab or evaporate from the surface over time.
 Finally, one will drag a broom across the surface for a final finish, depending on the application and/or finish desired.

 Stress Lines: Control joints are put in place during the finishing process by hand.
 For commercial floors, we wait 24-48 hours, and then cut 1/2 to 1″ deep stress lines with a diamond blade going deeper at the edges.

 After We Leave: Keep the surface moist for at least next seven days.
 Most of the concrete curing will occur over the next 21 days.
 Otherwise, shading the slab with burlap, straw, or a plastic blanket will help.
-We will coat the surface with Concrete Cure to slow the curing process and mitigate cracking risk in the event the customer does not have time to keep the surface moist.
-Concrete Cure lowers the risk of hairline cracks caused by shrinkage by penetrating the concrete.

 Payment: Once a 50% deposit is received, we put the customer on our schedule.
 The remainder is due upon completion of the job.
 We accept checks, cash, and credit card.
 If paying via credit card, we require a 3.5% mark-up to cover the credit card processing fees.